Nef cones of nested Hilbert schemes of points on surfaces: Introduction

 \subsection{Organization}

 In Section \ref{sec: prelim}, we review basic facts about (nested) Hilbert schemes.
-In Section \ref{sec: pic}, we show that for surfaces of irregularity zero, the Picard group of $X^{[n+1,n]}$ is generated by $\text{Pic}(X)^{\oplus 2}$ and two additional classes corresponding to divisors of nonreduced schemes.
-In Section \ref{sec: div and curves}, we give a basis for the divisors and curves on $X^{[n+1,n]}$ as well as additional divisors and curves that will be used.
-In Section \ref{sec: nef}, we compute the nef cones of $X^{[n+1,n]}$ for $X$ being the projective plane, a Hirzebruch surface, or a general K3 surface.
+In Section \ref{sec: pic}, we show that for surfaces of irregularity zero, the Picard group of $X^{[n+1,n]}$ is generated by $\mathrm{Pic}(X)^{\oplus 2}$ and two additional classes corresponding to divisors of nonreduced schemes.
+In Section \ref{sec: div and curves}, we give a basis for the divisors and curves on $X^{[n+1,n]}$, and we define additional divisors and curves that will be used.
+In Section \ref{sec: nef}, we compute the nef cones of $X^{[n+1,n]}$ where $X$ is the projective plane, a Hirzebruch surface, or a general K3 surface.
 In Section \ref{sec: univ fam}, we briefly work out the universal family case.
 In Section \ref{sec: application}, we apply the nef cone computation to prove Proposition C. Finally, in Section \ref{sec: problems}, we pose some open questions.